truedano/Windows-MCP/CONTRIBUTING.md

 - Open an issue for discussion
 - Reach out to the maintainers
 - Check existing code for examples
+- Refer to the GUI development guide above for component-specific guidance

 Thank you for contributing to Windows-MCP!